Cnasboll/HLF25-2/v04/README.md

 **NB: The _Main_ menu alternatives `T`, `S`, `A`, `D` that operate on an argument will try to extract it from the remainder of the string following space after the letter, and prompt only if the argument is omitted.**

-`A batman` is shorthand for `A` followed by `batman` on the `Enter a search string:` prompt, interpreted as _Amend_ a hero with the substring string `"batman"` in any  field in any case.
+On the _Main_ menu, `A batman` is shorthand for `A` followed by `batman` on the `Enter a search string:` prompt that otherwise follows, interpreted as _Amend_ a hero with the substring `"batman"` in any  field in any letter-case.

-`D biography.alignment > good and appearance.gender = male` is shorthand for `D` followed by `biography.alignment > good and appearance.gender = male` on the `Enter a search string in SHQL™ or plain text:` prompt, which may lead to the deletion (cancellation) of all male _Villains_, depending on ones personal _Villain_ definition in our polarised society.
+On the _Main_ menu, `D biography.alignment > good and appearance.gender = male` is shorthand for `D` followed by `biography.alignment > good and appearance.gender = male` on the `Enter a search string in SHQL™ or plain text:` prompt that othwerise follows, and may lead to the deletion (cancellation) of all male _Villains_, depending on ones personal _Villain_ definition in our polarised society.

 #### _Online Search_
 To go _Online_ and _Search_ for _Heroes_ to download, type `O` and do one of the following: